Careers Team & Programme

 Personal guidance |

 We regularly review our careers programme through the Compass evaluation tool against the Benchmarks and this data is then used to feed into our career’s development plan and drive future improvements.
+Please review our Careers (CEIAG) Policy detailing how Crowdys Hill School is working towards meeting the Gatsby Benchmarks and measuring the impact of the careers programme.

 Useful Links: